asolin/ios-data-collection/README.md

 ### 6 - Barometric altimeter
 Data collected through CoreMotion/CMAltimeter.
 Acquired at an uneven sampling rate (~1 Hz).
 Samples are stored as they arrive from the delegare callback.
 The actual barometric pressure is in `val0` and the inferred relative altutude (calculated by Apple magic) is stored in `val1`.

+### 7 - ARKit output
+In case of also storing the visual-inertial odometry result calculated by Apple ARKit, the control of the device camera is lost.
+Instead we can store the camera frames returned by ARKit (no control of setting the resolution, nor locking focus, shutter speed, white balance, etc.).
+ARKit seems to give video output with the following sepcification (at least on iPhone 6S):
+* Resolution: 1280x720 (portrait)
+* Color
+* Refresh rate: 60 Hz
+The stored values at each ARKit frame are
+* frame number
+* translation (~position)
+* euler angles (~orientation)
+* instrinsic parameters (camera calibration: focal lengths and prinicipal point)